Who Is Mila Kunis?

-Other opportunities quickly followed, with spot work on a host of television programs, from NBC's The John Larroquette Show to The WB Television Network's 7th Heaven.
+Other opportunities quickly followed, with spot work on a host of television programs, from The John Larroquette Show to 7th Heaven.

-In 1998 Kunis (who had simplified her first name to Mila) caught her first big break when, at 14, she landed the role of Jackie Burkhart in the new Fox sitcom That '70s Show.
+In 1998, Kunis caught her first big break when, at 14, she landed the role of Jackie Burkhart in the new sitcom That '70s Show.
 She was cast as a whiny, self-absorbed rich girl, allowing her to perfect and showcase her comic timing.
-Her work on the program soon led her to Fox's Family Guy cartoon, where she supplied the voice for the character Meg Griffin.
+Her work on the program soon led her to the Family Guy cartoon, where she supplied the voice for the character Meg Griffin.

 'Sarah Marshall,' 'Black Swan' and 'Bad Moms'

 Even while she managed a busy television career, Kunis branched out into film.
 She co-starred with Kirsten Dunst in the drama Get Over It (2001).
 A year later, the actress was cast alongside Macaulay Culkin in American Psycho II: All American Girl, sparking a long-term relationship between the two.

 Following the end of That '70s Show in 2006, Kunis started taking on more film work.
 In 2008 she landed a breakout role as a hotel concierge named Rachel in the comedy hit Forgetting Sarah Marshall, which also starred Jason Segel and Russell Brand.
 Audiences and critics raved about her performance.